jonasoesch/p9/paper.md

 #### Identification through visual statistics

 This uses the ability of the visual system to quickly and quite accurately calculate certain statistical properties of an image (figure \ref{comparison-identification}).
 A viewer can, for example, see in an instant if a certain region contains more orange than blue dots (mean).
-She can also quickly identify groups of points that are similar (clustering).
+He can also quickly identify groups of points that are similar (clustering).
 Viewers will be able to tell if circles get bigger from left to right (trends).
 Or if a point has a different color from all the outers (outlier).
 All of these values can then serve as a target for comparison.

 #### Implicit identification

- In many cases, external knowledge or personal interest of the viewer will lead to the identification of a target. [@Gleicher-18:considerationsvisualizing] Often, readers will compare what they see to what they would have expected to see.
+ In many cases, external knowledge or personal interest of the viewer will lead to the identification of a target [@Gleicher-18:considerationsvisualizing].
+Often, readers will compare what they see to what they would have expected to see.
 Or a person from Brooklyn, for example, will tend to be more interested in the success and failure history of the Brooklyn Nets than that of the Warriors from California (see point 3 in figure \ref{narrative-visualization}).
 This is one of the reason for authors of narrative visualization to include *interactive visualization*.

 ![The visual aggregation tasks from [@Szafir-16:fourtypes] show how comparison targets can by identified by visual statistics. \label{comparison-identification}](img/comparison-identification.png)